Understanding Hemp Farming Regulations

 Is hemp farming legal in my state?

-- Hemp farming is legal at the federal level in the United States under the 2018 Farm Bill, which removed hemp from the list of controlled substances and classified it as an agricultural commodity.
-However, individual states may have their own regulations and licensing requirements for hemp cultivation, such as in Durham, North Carolina.
-Check with your state’s department of agriculture or hemp program for specific guidelines.
+Hemp farming is legal in the United States thanks to the 2018 Farm Bill.
+This law removed hemp from the list of controlled substances and made it a type of crop that can be grown.
+However, each state may have its own rules for growing hemp, like in Durham, North Carolina.
+To know the exact rules for where you live, check with your state’s department of agriculture or hemp program.

 What are the environmental benefits of hemp farming?